 SNDA is a professional organization of dietetic professionals who serve the public by promoting optimal nutrition, health and well-being.
 We are a non-profit professional organization of registered dietitians, dietetic technicians, and dietetic students in Nevada.
 Our mission is to provide direction and leadership for quality dietetic practice, education and research; to promote optimal health and nutritional status of the population; and to strengthen the profession through affiliation with The Nevada Dietetic Association.

-The USDA Center for Nutrition Policy and Promotion (CNPP) was established in 1994 to improve the nutrition and well-being of Americans.
+The USDA Center for Nutrition Policy and Promotion (CNP) was established in 1994 to improve the nutrition and well-being of Americans.
 Toward this goal, CNPP focuses its efforts on two primary objectives:

 - Advance and promote dietary guidance for all Americans, and